retrodans/adulting/docs/Garden/Trees-And-Shrubs/apple-pear-trees.md

 ## Maintenance

 - Desired height: `tbc`
-- When to prune: Winter (December)
+- When to prune:
+  - Standard - Summer (September)
+  - If overgrown - Winter (January)
 - How to Prune: `tbc`
 - Mulch: No

+## Summer Pruning

+## Winter Pruning

+- For when summer pruning is forgotten, or the tree has gotten out of control.
+- Focus on:
+  - Ventilation
+  - Reduce height
+- Remember that
+  - It will grow more in Spring

 ## Troubleshooting